 Greek yogurt is one of the staples of the Greek pantry.
 It is used in a great many recipes and no breakfast would be complete without a small bowl of deliciously tangy Greek yogurt with a drizzle of good Greek honey.
 You can of course buy real Greek yogurt in the supermarket and it can only be called Greek Yogurt if it is actually made in Greece.
-Here’s how to make your own Greek yogurt at home.
+Here’s how to make your own homemade Greek yogurt.

 Greek yogurt is really normal plain yogurt that has been strained so that most of the whey is drained off and thus a creamier and thicker yogurt is obtained.
 In Greece yogurt can be made from the milk of goats, cows of ewes.
 For my recipe I’m using goat’s milk which is available in most supermarkets.